astarte-platform/astarte/doc/pages/architecture/010-design_principles.md

 Data is described with a mechanism named [Interfaces, explained in detail in the user guide](030-interface.html).
 Through Interfaces, Astarte creates and maintains a data model autonomously, sparing the user from the complexity of dealing with Databases and Data Management in general.

-## AMQP as internal API mechanism
+## Internal API mechanism

-Astarte services use a Protobuf-based API to exchange data over AMQP in a [gRPC](https://grpc.io/) like fashion.
-As such, as long as a service conforms with the policies defined by the queues, it is possible to extend Astarte in virtually any language that can deliver a compliant AMQP client.
+Astarte services generally use native Erlang messages to exchange data, but resort to a Protobuf-based API over AMQP for the device-to-cloud data path in order to increase resiliency and to provide a backpressure mechanism.

 ## Device ID